-In the past, I always wanted to make my own play dough, but wasn’t sure of the consistency, or how difficult it would be.
-I found several recipes, but they would never turn out quite like I wanted.
-This is a recipe that I’ve come up with over the past few years, and I’m in love with it.
+In the past, I always wanted to make my own playdough but wasn’t sure how difficult it would be.
+I found several recipes, but they would never turn out quite as I wanted.
+I was able to create this recipe through trial and error.
+It’s the best recipe I’ve ever used.

-It’s super soft, and so quick to make too.
-I have friends who have used it and said they they have left it out for up to two days at a time and it never dried up!
-I promise this stuff is so easy to make, you’ll never buy the store bought kind again!
+It’s super soft and quick to make too.
+We’ve made this and left it set out for up to two days – and it never dried out!
+Honestly, there’s no reason to buy the store brand again!

 Other fun things to do with your kids:

 1 cup water

 1 tsp. cream of tartar

 Combine all ingredients (other than food coloring) in a large pot and mix well with a silicone spatula.
 Split into batches and add ten drops of food coloring to each.
 Blend the color into the play dough.
 To make your play dough vibrant, you may need to add more food coloring.

 Once mixed, the batter will look lumpy – and that’s OK!
 Put the mixture into a saucepan and heat on the stove (medium to medium-high).
 Stir continuously.
 It should solidify and have no “gooey” sections.

 You may need to flip the play dough several times until it is solid.
 It should take just a few minutes.
 Remove the playdough from the pan and place it on a plate to cool.
 Once completely cooled, you can store in airtight containers.